The Vegetarian: "Mongolian Mark"

-The husband of Yeong-hye's sister, In-hye, whose name remains unstated, is a video artist.
-He imagines a love-making scene between two people, with their bodies decorated by painted flowers and, upon learning that Yeong-hye has a Mongolian spot birthmark shaped like a flower petal, he forms a plan to paint and record her in order to bring this artistic image to life.
-It is revealed that he is attracted to Yeong-hye, especially after checking up on her—the narrator reveals that Yeong-hye has been served divorce papers by Mr. Cheong—and finding her unabashedly naked in her apartment.
+The unnamed husband of Yeong-hye's sister, In-hye, is a video artist who is conflicted for quite some time.
+He imagines a love-making scene between two people, with their bodies decorated by painted flowers and, upon learning that Yeong-hye has a Mongolian spot birthmark shaped like a flower petal, he gets drawn towards her being unable to stop thinking about her and forms a plan to paint and record her in order to bring this artistic image to life.
+It is revealed that he is attracted to Yeong-hye, especially after checking up on her and finding her unabashedly naked in her apartment.
 Yeong-hye agrees to model for him and he paints flowers across her body in a studio rented from an art professor in the area.
 He follows up this project with a second piece of art, which involves recruiting a fellow artist to join Yeong-hye in a sexually-explicit film.
-When the brother-in-law asks if the two will engage in actual intercourse, his friend becomes ashamed and leaves.
+When the brother-in-law asks if the two will engage in actual intercourse, his friend is disgusted and leaves.
 Yeong-hye, who had become aroused during this sequence, claims it was because of the flowers painted on the man's body.
-The brother-in-law asks a friend to paint flowers on him and visits Yeong-hye, where the two engage in a recorded moment of intercourse.
+The brother-in-law asks a friend to paint flowers on him and visits Yeong-hye, where the brother-in-law forces himself upon Yeong-hye with her screaming "Stop!".
 When his wife discovers the film, she calls "emergency services", claiming that both he and Yeong-hye are mentally unwell.
 He contemplates jumping off of the balcony, most likely to his death, but remains "rooted to the spot" and is escorted out of the building by the authorities.